augustocdias/vscode-shell-command/README.md

 ## The command `shellCommand.promptString`

+> [!WARNING]
+> This command is deprecated and will be removed in the next major version.

 The only reason to use `shellCommand.promptString` over `promptString` is that the former works inside of a `shellCommand.execute` command.

 Here is an example of a `launch.json` configuration where the user is prompted to select a program to debug based on the output of `findProgram.sh`.